wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 1. `addEventListener(type, listener, options/capture?)`:

-   - By default, event listeners are executed in a process known as **bubbling**, where the event starts at the target element, then propagates up the DOM tree to its parent elements, executing event listeners on each element along the way, until it reaches the root element.
+   - By default, event listeners are executed in a process known as <span>bubbling</span>, where the event starts at the target element, then <span>propagates</span> up the DOM tree to its parent elements, executing event listeners on each element along the way, until it reaches the root element.
      <br>
    - `listener`: The object that receives a notification (an object that implements the Event interface) when an event of the specified type occurs.
      - can be a callback function ro an object whose `handeEvent()` method servers as the callback function